cryptpad/e2e-test-suite/Readme.md

 ## Run tests

 1. If running locally, start local CryptPad instance and change the url in `browserstack.config.js` to https://localhost:3000.
-(Note: this won't work with most tests as test database seeding is not yet included in this repo)
 2. Run `npx playwright test --headed --retries=1`

 Running in headed mode prevents the browsers from closing during the test run.